-SCHOOL SOCIAL SCIENCES
+\$CHOOL SOCIAL SCIENCES

 ACADEMIC UNIT PSYCHOLOGY

 LEVEL OF STUDIES UNDERGRADUATE

-COURSE CODE ΨYE052 SEMESTER 3 rd , 5 th , 7 th
+COURSE CODE ΨYE052 SEMESTER 3rd, 5th, 7th

 COURSE TITLE E INTERCULTURAL COMMUNICATION

-if credits are awarded for separate components lectures, laboratory exercises, etc. If the credits are of the course, give the weekly teaching hours are of the course, e.g. awarded for the whole WEEKLY TEACHING HOURS CREDITS
+if credits are awarded for separate components lectures, laboratory exercises, etc. If the credits are d INDEPENDENT TEACHING ACTIVITIES if credits are awarded for separate components of the course, e.g. ures, laboratory exercises, etc. If the credits are awarded for the whole of the course, give the weekly teaching hours and the total credits CREDITS

-Lectures 3 5 5
+Lectures 3 5

 Add rows if necessary.
 The organisation of teaching and the teaching Optional

 methods used are described in detail at (d).
 Compulsory

 COURSE TYPE Special background

 general background,

 special background, specialised general

 knowledge, skills development

-PREREQUISITE COURSES: No
+PREREQUISITE COURSES: : No

 LANGUAGE OF INSTRUCTION and EXAMINATIONS: Greek

 IS THE COURSE OFFERED TO ERASMUS STUDENTS Yes

 COURSE WEBSITE (URL) ecourse